modernweb-dev/rocket/docs/docs/eleventy-plugins/mdjs-unified.md

 # Eleventy Plugins >> Markdown JavaScript (Mdjs)

-Use mdjs in your 11ty site.
+Use mdjs in your Eleventy site.

 ## Setup